 I think I am not alone when I say that the downsides of the production of paper shocked me.
 The amount of water and petroleum required for paper production really surprised me.
-Also the chemicals involved for the production and recycling of paper is just horrible.
+Also, the chemicals involved in the production and recycling of paper are just horrible.

 So, what can you do to minimize paper pollution?